 Periodicals that have published his work unrelated to Smith, or barely related, include The Paris Review, New York Times, Tin House, A Public Space, Oxford American, and Smithsonian.
 He won a 2001-2002 fellowship from the National Endowment for the Humanities.
 He curated exhibitions for both Dream Street and The Jazz Loft Project that had tenures at various museums such as the Carnegie Museum of Art in Pittsburgh, The International Center of Photography in New York, the New York Public Library, the Chicago Cultural Center, the Museum of Photographic Arts in San Diego, and the Nasher Museum of Art at Duke.
-He co-produced the Jazz Loft Project Radio Series with Sara Fishko and WNYC: New York Public Radio, and was a producer on Fishko’s 2016 film, The Jazz Loft According to Gene Smith.
+He co-produced the Jazz Loft Project Radio Series with Sara Fishko and WNYC: New York Public Radio, and was a producer on Fishko’s 2016 film, The Jazz Loft According to W. Eugene Smith.
 He has been featured on NPR several times, the Leonard Lopate Show, NBC’s Today Show, CBS Sunday Morning, CNN, and the BBC.

 In April 2013 Stephenson formed the Rock Fish Stew Institute of Literature and Materials, a new platform from which to explore and experiment with documentary work.
 Rock Fish Stew’s inaugural project was Bull City Summer: A Season at the Ball Park, which concerns a season-long project to document the sights and sounds and stories at Durham Bulls Athletic Park, employing a team of writers, art photographers, and mixed-media artists.
 Photographers included Kate Joyce, Leah Sobsey, Alec Soth, Hank Willis Thomas, and Hiroshi Watanabe.

 Details on collaborative work at Rock Fish Stew’s website.